 Don’t abandon treatment because the REMS results look better.

 If you’re on an osteoporosis medication and your REMS suggests improvement, that is not sufficient evidence to discontinue therapy without your doctor’s agreement based on DEXA.
-Remember, there is currently no published evidence demonstrating that REMS can reliably detect a treatment response.
+Early studies suggest REMS may be able to detect treatment-related changes, but this evidence is still limited and comes largely from research teams affiliated with the manufacturer.
+It is not yet a sufficient basis for stopping a medication.

 Use the same technology for monitoring.